Mija (DJ): Career

 diverse genres of music into a single show.
 "It (Fk A Genre) gave artists free range to do whatever they wanted to do, and not what their normal fan base expected."

-In 2016 Giles launched Made By Mija, a fashion brand based out of Los Angeles, where she is the primary designer.
-It features both men's and women's lines, as well as shoes and accessories.
+In 2016, Giles launched Made By Mija, a fashion brand based out of Los Angeles, where she is the primary designer.

 On February 26, 2020, Mija released her debut full-length album, Desert Trash, via Never B Alone / Create Music Group, with Mija's vocals, songwriting, guitar, piano and production.

 Breakthrough

-In June 2014 she played at the Bonnaroo Music Festival in Tennessee on the Burning Man art car Kalliope after being spotted at a local gig in Phoenix on her 22nd birthday the weekend before.
+In June 2014, she played at the Bonnaroo Music Festival in Tennessee on the Burning Man art car Kalliope after being spotted at a local gig in Phoenix on her 22nd birthday the weekend before.
 She played the "sunrise set" at 6 a.m. and Skrillex, who had been driving around in a golf cart as the silent disco was closed, came across the stage and asked to play a back-to-back set with her, though Mija is not sure he recognised her from when she had booked him in Phoenix.
 The set received significant attention, but Giles was unaware their sets had been recorded until two weeks later.
-That August she played Burning Man and then in September of that year she played TomorrowWorld in Atlanta on the Black Butter Records stage after winning a mix contest.
+That August, she played Burning Man and then in September of that year she played TomorrowWorld in Atlanta on the Black Butter Records stage after winning a mix contest.
 She began to learn production and organised a tour in Mexico.
 Encouraged by Skrillex, she moved to Downtown Los Angeles in October 2014.

 Appearances

-In March 2015 she played at Miami Music Week in Miami, then in April she played Coachella.
+In March 2015, she played at Miami Music Week in Miami, then in April she played Coachella.
 That June she did a back-to-back set with Anna Lunoe in LA, before they performed in the Full Flex Express Tour around Canada over eight nights.
 In August she played at the Shambhala and HARD Summer music festivals, playing a remix of Major Lazer's Be Together.
 In September–October 2015, she did a sick af.
 World Tour, ending in Asia supporting Skrillex's tour.
 She was the only female performer on the lineup for the Road to Ultra in Singapore and the Philippines, closing the Philippines festival with Skrillex on stage.
 She announced her second world tour "sick af.
 V2" from February to May 2016 of the US, Canada, Mexico and Australia.